 Fitting: Brighton and Hove, – St Michael, altar

 John Morris (1716-92) was the son and grandson of Lewes masons and himself followed their trade, becoming also a surveyor.
-He worked extensively in the area and was connected with several churches and houses, among the latter Glynde Place.
+He was a dissenter and was mostly patronised by the Whig interest in the county, where he worked extensively.
+He was connected with several churches and houses, among the latter Glynde Place, though the work there was commissioned by a bishop.
 Others have generally been credited with the designs with which he was involved, but Morris certainly contributed to them as the man on the spot and at Laughton church there are grounds for suggesting he was responsible for the actual design.
-His firm was later owned by the Parsons family of Lewes, of whom J L Parsons was active as an architect and contractor in the C19.
+His father had his yard in the Cliffe, Lewes but around 1712 moved it to the other side of the river near Eastgate.
+This was inherited by the son and later passed to the Parsons family, of whom J L Parsons was active as an architect and contractor in the C19, and remained a mason’s yard until the 1970a.

 Worked at: Glynde (1763-65); Laughton (1764-65)